oos-studio/website-common-components/README.md

 ## Samples

 Some sample projects can be found under `src/samples`.
-Please note that these samples where taken from troubleshooting projects use in building three production ready websites.
+Please note that these samples where taken from troubleshooting projects used for building three production ready websites.
 As a result, they may not appear complete or could contain bugs.

 You can view the websites built with Website Common Components below: